 The most recent plugin installed is the Divi Blog Extended plugin.
 The blog plugin has a selection of layout designs pre-formatted for the blog page.

-When the update notices arrive, you can smile inwardly and do the one click update.
+All the 3rd party plugin developers will be updating their plugins.
+Then when the 3rd party update notice arrives you can smile inwardly and do the one click update.